 A bi-weekly mortgage is just like it sounds.
 You make mortgage payments every two weeks instead of monthly.
-Instead of making one single monthly payments, you pay every other week, no matter what.
+Instead of making one single monthly payment, you pay every other week, no matter what.

 What this does is instead of making 12 payments per year, you make 26 half-payments per year.
 As you can see, this ends up being a total of 13 full monthly payments.